How to Build an AI-Powered FAQ Bot for Customer Support

 An FAQ bot answers customer questions in seconds using your own documentation as the source of truth.
 Unlike a raw LLM, RAG (Retrieval-Augmented Generation) grounds every answer in retrieved snippets, so the bot can cite where it got each fact and refuses to answer when the docs are silent.
 Customers get instant help during off-hours, your team stops re-typing the same answers, and you control exactly what the bot is allowed to say by editing the Knowledge collection.

-The workflow runs per question.
-A webhook (or email, or chat widget) sends the question in, the Knowledge node retrieves the top matching snippets, an AI Agent composes a grounded answer, and a Response node returns it.
-Nothing is stored long-term unless you choose to log Q&A pairs for analytics.
+The workflow in Spojit runs per question.
+A Webhook trigger sends the question in, a Knowledge node queries your collection and composes a grounded answer, a Condition node escalates anything the docs do not cover, and a Response node returns the answer to the caller.
+Nothing is stored long-term unless you choose to log question and answer pairs for analytics.

 Prerequisites

-- A Knowledge collection populated with your FAQ entries, product docs, and policies.
-The richer this is, the better the bot.
+• A persistent Knowledge collection populated with your FAQ entries, product docs, and policies.
+The richer this is, the better the answers.

-- A frontend that can call the webhook - chat widget, marketing form, or a Front inbox.
+• A front end that can call the webhook URL: chat widget, marketing form, or a Front inbox.

 Step 1: Build the Knowledge Collection